rachelmyers/coffeescript-for-bats/functions/control_flow.md

 for catAge in catAges
   if catAge < 1
-    console.log "That cat is still a kitten!" else if liskovAge < 10
+    console.log "That cat is still a kitten!" else if catAge < 10
     console.log "That cat is a normal cat." else
     console.log "Wow.
 That cat is old!"